 - 1. Continue the reduction of indoor residential use by one half percent (0.5%) on average for residential connections annually, over the next six (6) years. - 2.
 Reduce outdoor residential use by two percent (2%) on average for residential connections annually, over the next six (6) years. - 3.
-Reduce metered outdoor irrigation commercial/industrial use by two percent (2%) for Commercial/Industrial connections annually, over the next six (6) years.
+Reduce metered outdoor irrigation commercial/industrial use by two percent (2%) for Commercial/Industrial connections annually, over the next six (6) years. - 4.
 Reduce outdoor metered governmental use by two percent (2%) for governmental connections annually, over the next six (6) years.

-Measures that will be evaluated and implemented to meet the revised WUE goals are tabulated below in Table 4.1.1 and separated into indoor and outdoor measures.
+Measures including but not limited to those listed in the following Table 4.1.1 will be evaluated and implemented to meet the revised WUE goals and separated into indoor and outdoor measures.
 A brief summary of the proposed measures is presented in the Conservation Program following the table divided into indoor and outdoor measures.